daskeyboard/daskeyboard-applet--pomodoro-max/README_ENDUSER.md

-# Q Applet: Pomodoro Timer
+# Q Applet: Pomodoro Max

-Stay productive with a fully customizable work/break timer inspired by the Pomodoro Technique, running right on your Das Keyboard Q.
+Stay productive with a fully customizable work/break timer inspired by the Pomodoro technique, running right on your Das Keyboard Q.
 The applet gradually colors a bar of keys to visualize time passing, with color-coded lighting indicating whether it’s focus time or break time.

 ## ⏱ Applet Behavior